Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected K ahler quantization

 \begin{proof} From Lemma \ref{lemma:holsections} we can certainly find a basis for the space of holomorphic sections of $L$ consisting of elements given locally over the open orbit by

-where $m\in\mathbb{Z}^{n}$, with the corresponding expressions over the vertex charts.
-It is easy to check that such a section will have poles unless $m$ belongs to the corrected polytope $P_{L}$.
-The fact that $\sigma^m$ and $\sigma^{m'}$ are orthogonal for $m\neq m'$ follows immediately from integration along $T^n$. \end{proof}
+where $m\in\mathbb{Z}^{n}$, with the corresponding expressions over the holomorphic vertex charts.
+Such a section will have poles unless $m$ belongs to the corrected polytope $P_{L}$.
+The fact that $\sigma^m$ and $\sigma^{m'}$ are orthogonal for $m\neq m'$ follows immediately from integration along $\mathbb{T}^n$. \end{proof}

 Therefore, the space of half-form corrected holomorphic wave functions for the K\"ahler quantization of $X$ has a natural basis whose elements are labeled by the integral points of the corrected polytope $P_{L}$.
-These correspond to the \textit{interior} integral points of the (shifted) moment polytope $P_{X}$ which, in turn, correspond to the (shifted) nonsingular Bohr-Sommerfeld fibers of $(X,\omega)$.
+These coincide also with the (interior) integral points of the moment polytope $P_{X}$ and they correspond to shifted nonsingular Bohr--Sommerfeld fibers of $(X,\omega)$.